ozantezcan/Object-Counting-in-Amazon-Bin-Image-Dataset/README.md

 and achieved 55.67% validation accuracy and 0.93 RMSE scores.
 ResNet architecture uses a cross-entropy loss function with logits which is designed for multi-class but single-label classification.
-This is a well appropriate loss function for CCR metric, however it is not a very good for the RMSE metric since it lacks the ordering knowledge from no object to 5 objects.
+This is a well appropriate loss function for CCR metric, however it is not a very good one for the RMSE metric since it lacks the ordering knowledge from no object to 5 objects.
 For example for a 2-object bin it is equally likely to classify it as a 1-object bin or a 5-object bin.
 So we used another approach to decrease RMSE.

-We wanted to give some sort of ordering information for the network.
+We wanted to give some sort of ordering information to the network.
 So, instead of a single-label, we used a multi-label approach.
-For an image with 'k' objects, we also included the labels for 'k-1' and 'k+1' objects, intuitively, this should give the information about the distance between numbers to the network.
+For an image with k objects, we also included the labels for k-1 and k+1 objects, intuitively, this should give the information about the distance between numbers to the network.
 For example the network will see lots of examples with includes labels 1, 2, and 3 at the same time, however it won't see any example which includes labels 1, 3, and 5 at the same time.
 With this labeling